Woman says her elderly mother with Alzheimer's was left outside a care facility at 2 a.m.

 Hours after Zerbi arrived at the ER, her daughter said, the hospital put her in a cab back to the Regency Palms, where she arrived about 2:15 a.m. on January 13.

+"I was horrified by this," said Constanza Zerbi.
+"Putting my mother in a cab is no different from a hospital putting a minor child in a cab."

+"She is delusional, has hallucinations (and) is confused about facts.
+She has the mental capacity of a toddler," Zerbi said of her mother's mental state.

 Security video shows the elderly woman wearing a bathrobe and sandals and carrying a large envelope.
-She tries to open the front door unsuccessfully, then pounds on it several times before she walks away.
+She tries to open the front door, then pounds on it several times before she walks away.

 Another security video shows her pacing up and down a dark alley before returning to the door.
 Her daughter said she was eventually let into the assisted care facility around 3 a.m.
-It's unclear who let her into the facility.
+It's unclear who let her in.

 Daughter will meet hospital officials